CDCgov/trusted-intermediary/adr/006-domain-plugin.md

 ## Decision

-A plugin paradigm will be used for the different business domains of the trusted intermediary.
+A plugin paradigm (plugin-based architecture) will be used for the different business domains of the trusted intermediary.
 This improves modularity, separates concerns, and allows for flexibility in the future if it makes sense to extract this domain into a separate JAR, Gradle project, or even repository.